Making a Start with Gratitude

 It can then be difficult to keep the practice going as we don’t feel the benefit and give up.

-Remember, there is no right or wrong way to do any practice.
 Just ensure it is the right way for you.
 With this, think how best you can fit it in with your daily routine.

 Feeling gratitude has positive effects on our physical and mental health. e.g. enhances dopamine, improves sleep, a more optimistic outlook.